Enhanced sampling methods for molecular dynamics simulations: Introduction

 \subsection{Scope}

-Some enhanced sampling schemes are purely exploratory, i.e. they enable to discover uncharted regions of the configurational space efficiently but only allow semi-quantitative estimates of probability distributions.
-In addition, many schemes enable the estimation of probability distributions and free energies from the sampled space.
-Thus, all methods fall onto a exploration / free energy estimation trade-off continuum, where some methods, such as metadynamics, were initially proposed as exploration schemes but were later refined and demonstrated to enable the calculation of probability densities, while others started off being grounded in the estimation of free energies.
-An entire class of methods remain exclusively useful to broadly survey the configuration space, and learn to do that in optimal ways using \hyperlink{ref:Adaptive} {adaptive} schemes~\cite{ChiavazzoE5494}.
-In this review, we focus instead on algorithms that recover original statistical ensembles and free energy \hyperlink{ref:FES} {landscape}s.
-Exploratory methods can be useful to some of these schemes, since they generate initial configurations to start simulations from.
+The concept of accelerated sampling is so broad that we must make some decisions as to what scope of approaches to cover in a coherent review.
+Some enhanced sampling schemes are purely exploratory, i.e. they enable to discover uncharted regions of the configuration space efficiently but only allow semi-quantitative estimates of probability distributions.
+Many schemes, in addition, enable the estimation of probability \hyperlink{ref:Distribution} {distribution}s and free energies from the sampled space.
+Thus, all methods fall onto a exploration / free energy estimation tradeoff continuum.
+Some methods, such as metadynamics, were initially proposed as simply exploration schemes for configuration space, but were later refined and shown to be useful to calculate probability densities as well.
+Others started off from their derivation being grounded in the estimation of free energies.
+An entire class of methods remains exclusively useful to broadly survey the configuration space, and learn to do that in optimal ways using \hyperlink{ref:Adaptive} {adaptive} schemes~\cite{ChiavazzoE5494}.
+In this review, we focus instead on algorithms that recover original statistical \hyperlink{ref:Ensemble} {ensembles} and free energy \hyperlink{ref:FES} {landscape}s.
+Note that exploratory methods can nevertheless be useful to some of these schemes, as they offer initial configurations to start simulations from.

 Another type of information that can be valuable to the scientist is the evolution of the system along time, which gives access to the rates of transition between states.
-We note however that many enhanced sampling schemes do not preserve the kinetics of the system, and are therefore primarily useful to recover equilibrium probability distributions.
+It is therefore important to note that many enhanced sampling schemes do not preserve the kinetics of the system, and are therefore primarily useful to recover equilibrium probability \hyperlink{ref:Distribution} {distribution}s.
 In fact, the most efficient sampling methods arguably alter the dynamics as much as possible while preserving thermodynamics.
-Several efforts to estimate kinetics from enhanced sampling schemes have been put forward, see~\cite{BRUCE20181,doi:10.1146/annurev-physchem-042018-052340,Dickson:2017:1568-0266:2626,10.1021/acs.biochem.8b00977,https://doi.org/10.1002/wcms.1455,Kieninger2020} for reviews.
+Some methods do preserve kinetic information, or at least allow kinetic information to be recovered, and we will generally note which methods which have this property.

 New algorithms are constantly proposed to increase exploration, and/or reduce the variance of the estimates on the conformational landscape.
 These usually combine several of the original strategies in advantageous ways.
 However, it is often difficult to compare these schemes, or even to simply understand their similarities and differences, due to the proliferation of acronyms, and the use of inhomogeneous and diverse notation schemes.
 One of the main aims of this review is to thus list and describe the basic methods that are based on leveraging a single statistical or physical principle, using a unified framework to orient the MD simulation practitioner in the forest of available schemes.